Recovering individual-level spatial inference from aggregated binary data

-We fit each of our four proposed transformed models (i.e., the joint model for $n_{1j}$ and $n_{0j}$ from (\ref{eq:COS_pos}-\ref{eq:COS_neg}); the joint model for $v_j$ and $n_j$ from (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}); the conditional model for $v_j$ given $n_j$ from (\ref{eq:latent2.bivar.ipp}); and the Bernoulli model for $v_j$ from (\ref{eq:latent1.bivar.ipp})) to the WNS data set under the types of aggregation introduced in \textbf{Table 1} (Types C, D, and E).
-We incorporated the spatial covariate `presence of karst' in the intensity function of the proposed transformed models.
-This was appropriate because karst terrain is an indicator of cave formation in the eastern U.S., making karst a plausible surrogate covariate for the locations of tested cave-hibernating bats.
-We included `proportion of land classified as forest' (forest) as the spatial covariate in $p(\mathbf{s})$ in the transformed models.
-The forest covariate was calculated from the 2011 National Land Cover Database by determining what proportion of land within each $300\mathrm{m}\times300$m grid cell in the study area was composed of any kind of forest (MLRC, 2011).
-The forest covariate is notable because the proportion of an area that is covered in forest may be an ecologically relevant predictor for the presence of WNS (Jachowski et al., 2014).
+We fit each of four regression models that enable individual-level spatial inference from aggregated binary data (i.e., the joint model for $n_{1j}$ and $n_{0j}$ from (\ref{eq:COS_pos}-\ref{eq:COS_neg}); the joint model for $v_j$ and $n_j$ from (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}); the conditional model for $v_j$ given $n_j$ from (\ref{eq:latent2.bivar.ipp}); and the Bernoulli model for $v_j$ from (\ref{eq:latent1.bivar.ipp})) to the WNS data set under the types of aggregation introduced in \textbf{Table 1} (Types C, D, and E).
+We incorporated the spatial covariate `presence of karst' in the thinned intensity function, $\lambda(\mathbf{s})$, of the proposed transformed models and we included `proportion of land classified as forest' (forest) as the spatial covariate in $p(\mathbf{s})$ in the transformed models.

-We also fit three logistic regression models to the areal-level aggregated WNS data, consisting of indicator variables (see \textbf{Table 1}, Type E).
+We also fit three logistic regression models to the Type E aggregated WNS data, consisting of indicator variables (see \textbf{Table 1}, Type E).
 These three models represent the approach some researchers resort to when attempting to make individual-level inference from aggregated data.
-The first model that was fit to areal-level data used the value of the forest covariate from the centroid of each county (Areal County Centroid), while the second model used the average of the forest covariate for each county (Areal County Average).
-The third logistic regression model that was fit to areal-level data used the average of the forest covariate across areas in each respective county where karst landscape was present (Areal $\%$ Forest in Karst).
+The first model that was fit to Type E data used the value of the forest covariate from the centroid of each county (Areal County Centroid), while the second model used the average of the forest covariate for each county (Areal County Average).
+The third logistic regression model that was fit to Type E data used the average of the forest covariate across areas in each respective county where karst landscape was present (Areal $\%$ Forest in Karst).